 Can you get a home equity loan with bad credit?

-A home equity loan is a great option for unlocking large amounts of capital you can put towards everything from debt consolidation to home renovation.
+A home equity loan is a great option for unlocking large amounts of capital you can put towards everything from consolidation loans to home renovation.
 However, can you get a home equity loan with bad credit?
 Keep reading to learn more.

 You can absolutely get a home equity loan with bad credit.
 This is because home equity lenders – including us at Alpine Credits traditionally focus on the amount of equity you’ve built up in your property.